Identifying resonances of the Galactic bar in Gaia DR2: II. Clues from angle space: An angle-based method to identify the OLR

 A pedagogic explanation of the selection effects in angle space can also be found in the appendix of \citet{2011MNRAS.418.2459H}.

-Hidden behind the selection effects, the physical signature of the OLR is not visible anymore.
-Based on knowledge of (i) the real form of the incompleteness function (like Equation \eqref{eq:radial_incompleteness} for the \texttt{Fiducial\_40} simulation), and (ii) the radial velocity dispersion of the stellar population, it would be possible to perform full-likelihood forward-modeling of the angle distribution to uncover the OLR signature (c.f. also \citealt{2011MNRAS.418.1565M}).
+For this completeness function, the physical angle signature of the OLR is hidden by selection effects in the lower right panel of Figure \ref{fig:angles_selection_effects_explained}.
+If we knew the real form of \emph{Gaia}'s incompleteness function (like Equation \eqref{eq:radial_incompleteness} for the \texttt{Fiducial\_40} simulation), it would be possible to perform full-likelihood forward-modeling of the angle distribution to uncover the OLR signature (c.f. also \citealt{2011MNRAS.418.1565M}).

 Here, we present a simpler strategy to make the OLR's angle signature visible that does not require precise knowledge of the selection function.
 We make use of the fact that an incompleteness function like that presented in Equation \eqref{eq:radial_incompleteness} affects outward- and inward-moving stars in equal measures, leading to the symmetric S-shaped envelope in angle space.
 We mirror the angle distribution twice---horizontally at $\theta_\phi=0$ and vertically\footnote{The results do not change if the mirroring in $\theta_R$ is performed at pericenter or at apocenter.} at $\theta_R=0$---and calculate the \emph{relative} number difference between the original and the mirrored angle distribution.
 By doing so, we effectively \emph{remove} the incompleteness decrease at $|\phi| > 0$.
 Physically, this corresponds to comparing the number of outward moving stars with the same guiding center location $\theta_\phi$,